Incheon Subway

 The Incheon Subway (Korean: 인천 도시철도) is a subway system serving the South Korean city of Incheon.
 The system is operated by Incheon Transit Corporation, and is part of the greater Seoul Metropolitan Subway.

 Lines

+The Incheon Subway currently has two lines running entirely within the titular region, as well as having connections to the greater metropolitan area through Seoul Metro Line 7.

 Line 1

 Line 1 is a 30.3 km north-south subway line.
 After six years of construction, the line opened for regular service on October 6, 1999 as the fourth subway system in South Korea, after Seoul, Busan, and Daegu.
 Transfers to the Seoul Metropolitan Subway can be made via Bupyeong Station to Seoul Subway Line 1, as well as the Suin Line to Seoul at Woninjae Station.
 A trip along the line from Gyeyang in the north to International Business District in the south takes approximately 57 minutes.
 The color of the line is light blue.

 A one-station extension to Gyeyang opened in March 2007, providing transfers to AREX.
 A six-station south extension opened in June 2009.

 The line uses 34 8-car trains.
 The first 25 trains were built between 1998 and 1999 by Daewoo Heavy Industries and Rotem, while the last 9 trains were built between 2007 and 2008 by Hyundai Rotem to provide trains following the extension of the line.